FraunhoferIWES/foxes/docs/source/api_foxes.rst

 foxes
 =====
-The top-level package provides direct access to some of selected classes and functions.
+The top-level package provides direct access to selected classes and functions.

 All objects listed here can be reached directly via the *foxes* package, e.g. *foxes.WindFarm*.